shubham-applozic/Applozic-React-Native-Chat-Messaging-SDK/README.md

 ### Add Bridge Files

-1) copy applozic folder from [here](https://github.com/adarshmishra/Applozic-React-Native-Chat-Messaging-SDK/tree/master/ios/applozic) to /ios/ folder to your project.
+1) Copy applozic folder from [here](https://github.com/adarshmishra/Applozic-React-Native-Chat-Messaging-SDK/tree/master/ios/applozic) to /ios/ folder to your project.

 2) Open project from /ios/ folder in xcode.